 Statistics like these — despite being in a period of worldwide economic uncertainty — show that Colombia’s economy is a global leading light for prosperity and growth.
 As well as this, notable improvements to Colombia’s banking, travel and commerce sectors have made it an increasingly attractive investment proposition for foreign entities.

-In fact, the level of total foreign direct investment (FDI) in Colombia grew by $3.5billion USD over the same period.
+In fact, the level of total foreign direct investment (FDI) in Colombia increased by 2157.94 USD million in the fourth quarter of 2021.
 This increase in FDI is understandable when considering Colombia’s tech startup success stories of the recent past.

 Food delivery platform Rappi, for instance, became Colombia’s first tech unicorn (startups valued in excess of $1 billion USD) within three years of its creation.
 Meanwhile, fintech startup OmniBnk has become Colombia’s first online bank that lends specifically to Latin American SMEs (small-to-medium enterprises).